apmiller108/beatbrain/PROJECT.md

 - [x] Connect status display to existing mixxxDatabase.js module
 - [x] Show current connection state and update automatically
 ### TODO: Add database connection prompts at startup
-- [ ] Build DatabaseStatus component for connection state display
-- [ ] Implement auto-detection logic for Mixxx database on application startup
+- [ ] Implement auto-detection logic for Mixxx database on application startup.
+Update the existing logic to not automatically connect to Mixxx.
+- [ ] Create DatabaseConnectionModal component - Main dialog for connection prompts
-- [ ] Show user-friendly connection dialog if database is found
+- [ ] Show user-friendly connection dialog if database is found.
+Ask user if they want to connect to the database that was autodetected.
+- [ ] provide option to manually select the Mixxx database path on local file system.
-- [ ] Guide user to settings view if no database is found
+- [ ] If no Mixxx database is auto detected, show option to select database path on local file system
+- [ ] Have checkbox to "remember my choice" / "do not prompt again", If selected, store the choice in the application database and use that to autmatically connect to the database.
+- [ ] Update MixxxDatabaseStatus component to allow to changing database.
+This is used on the Settings View.
+If the user dismisses the modal, they can still go to settings to set it up.
+- [ ] Make the database icon in the StatusBar component clickable.
+Brings up modal that contains the MixxxDatabaseStatus component
+## TODOS for setting up a test suite
 ## TODOs for Feature: Settings Foundation (Phase 2)
 ### TODO: Move existing components to Settings view
 - [x] Relocate SystemInformation component from main view to SettingsView.jsx